topdeveloper55/topdeveloper55/README.md

 -->
 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, everyone.

 I am a full stack developer who has more than 8 years of experiences in software development.
 Until now, I developed many projects including Website, Desktop app, Mobile app and dapp.
-My main programming language is JavaScript and TypeScript.
+My main programming language is JavaScript, TypeScript and python.
 While I use MERN stack in website development, Electron in desktop app, react native in mobile app.
+Also I am familiar with Django as backend framework.
 Especially, now I am focusing on developing dapp such as NFT projet and DeFi app because dapp is the fashion.
+My main tech stack in dapp development is react, web3, Node.js and solidity.
+I am using MUI as UI kit, redux as state management, web3 and ethers module in frontend development.
+Also, using solidity, hardhat for testing and deploying in smart contract development, while using node.js, Django as backend.
-My main tech stack in dapp development is react, web3 and solidity.
-In the past, I developed NFT marketplace, NFT minting project, DEX platform and staking platform(similar to OlympusDao).
+In the past, I developed NFT marketplace, NFT minting project, DEX protocol , staking platform(similar to OlympusDao), etc.

 ### 🔭 I’m currently working on